SayantanRC/URLs/fyde_trackpad.md

 ## Set the touchpad
 Boot into Chrome OS.
 Open shell and login as `root`.
 Issue the following command:
 `set-touchpad <option>`
 where option = "imps" or "bare" or "exps" or "auto".
 You can see the available options in the `set-touchpad.sh` file itself.
+Finally reboot.